ugowe/swift-interfaceBuilder-readme-ios-0616/README.md

 ## Learning Objectives - The student should be able to..

-* Explain that *Interface Builder* allows developers (themselves!) to create interfaces for applications using a graphical user interface (GUI).
+* Explain that *Interface Builder* allows developers to create interfaces for applications using a graphical user interface (GUI).
 * Navigate to *Interface Builder* from Xcode.
 * Explain that a `.storyboard` file is single file in Xcode that shows the flow of the various screens that will make an app.
 * Can navigate to the Development Info section after selecting their target in the Project navigator and recognize that the Main Interface selection is the `.storyboard` file which is the entry point of their app.